Can Social Security Disability Check Your Bank Account?

 Can You Lose Disability Benefits If You Have An Increase In Income Or Assets?

-Yes.
+Yes, you can lose disability benefits if you have an increase in income or assets.
 In order to remain eligible for SSDI, one cannot have earned income exceeding $1,220 per month.
 However, there is no limit to the amount of unearned income one earns

 Can I Appeal A Denial?